marlonmunoz/x-pense-app/README.md

 ```
 ## Usage

+- Dashboard consolidates all transactions performed across all components
 - Use the frontend interface to input your cash on hand, bank account balance, savings, expenses, goals and investements.
-- The application will calculate and display the total balance.
-- Set future goals with responsive progress bars that allows you to keep track until goal is met
+- Set future goals with responsive progress bars that allows you to keep track until goal is met by displaying `saved` and `target` features.

-## restfulAPIs
+- Live Crypto Update prices that you can add it up to the Dashbaord and make future investments.

+## RESTful API CRUD operations:
 - `GET`
 - `POST`
 - `PUT`